Jeff Tow-Arnett

-Jeffery Tow-Arnett (born November 19, 1986) is an American football fullback who is currently a free agent.
+Jeffery Tow-Arnett (born November 19, 1986) is an American former football fullback.
 He played college football at Minnesota where he was a Center.
 He was signed as an undrafted free agent by the Milwaukee Mustangs in 2011.
 Jeffery co-owns Golden Gate Equestrian Center in Jordan Minnesota.

 Professional career

 Tampa Bay Buccaneers

-After going undrafted during the 2010 NFL Draft, Tow-Arnett was signed by the Tampa Bay Buccaneers.
+After going undrafted during the 2010 NFL draft, Tow-Arnett was signed by the Tampa Bay Buccaneers.
 Tow-Arnett failed to make the Buccaneers final roster.

 Milwaukee Mustangs

 In 2011, Tow-Arnett signed with the Milwaukee Mustangs of the Arena Football League.
 He transitioned into a fullback from his natural center position.
 Tow-Arnett played with the Mustangs again in 2012.

 Tampa Bay Storm

 In 2013, Tow-Arnett played for the Tampa Bay Storm.

 Los Angeles Kiss

 On October 24, 2013, Tow-Arnett was assigned to the Los Angeles Kiss.